 Resume Help offers 23 different resume templates and a resume building tool that you can use to construct a resume in a structured fashion.
-You can download the final product in a variety of formats after creating an account and by paying under $2 for 14 day access to their tool.
+You can download the final product in a variety of formats after creating an account and by paying under $2.90 for 14-day access to their tool.

-ResumeWay’s resume templates are organized by color and they are available for a one-time download fee of anywhere between $10-$12 which may appeal to people who don’t want to sign up for a subscription service when all they need is a one-time Microsoft Word resume template they can style and edit.
-Everything from the color to the fonts are editable, once you download the resume template:
+ResumeWay’s resume templates are organized by color and they are available for a one-time download fee of anywhere around $14 which may appeal to people who don’t want to sign up for a subscription service when all they need is a one-time Microsoft Word resume template they can style and edit.
+You can also pay for writing services for $114 if you need a little extra support.
+Everything from the color to the fonts is editable, once you download the resume template:

 More Stylish Resume Templates and Resume Builder Tools

-UptoWork’s online resume builder, which includes 20 different resume templates is available for for $9.99.
+Zety’s online resume builder, which includes 18+ different resume templates is available for a 2 week trial of $2.99 or $23.70 for a month.
 Many of their resume templates have an interesting variation that puts your name and contact information on the left rail of the page, as opposed to the top.

-ResumeGenius’s resume templates have been designed by in-house staff, and their resume services (such as a resume wizard to help you build your resume and cover letters) start at $1.95 for 14 days or $7.95 for a month.
+ResumeGenius’s resume templates have been designed by in-house staff, and their resume services (such as a resume wizard to help you build your resume and cover letters) start at $2.95 for 14 days or $95.40 for their annual plan.

-However, what we love best about ResumeGenius is that they offer 40 free resume templates you can download directly to your computer in Zip files for you to open and choose from.
+However, what we love best about ResumeGenius is that they offer more than 500 resume templates you can download directly to your computer in Zip files for you to open and choose from.
 They categorize them by style, e.g. “classic” vs. “modern” and you can download just the resume templates that appeal to you.

-All 21 of ResumeNow’s resume templates are available for download for 14 days for less than $2.00 and come with an input and editing tool that allows you to even begin with the upload of your original resume.
+All of ResumeNow’s resume templates are available for download when you sign up for a 14 day trial for $2.85.
+At the end of your trial, you are billed $23.85 every 4 weeks and come with an input and editing tool that allows you to even begin with the upload of your original resume.

 Similarly, Etsy, the marketplace for custom-created products offers an overwhelming 120 pages of resume templates and more than 6,000 different creative resume templates.
 All of these generally cost less than $10 to purchase.
 Many of these have an artistic touch and design, such as the one below:

-CreativeMarket, too, offers 30 pages of over 2,500 creative resume templates created by designers and artists that allow you to express your personality.
+CreativeMarket, too, over 12,000 creative resume templates created by designers and artists that allow you to express your personality.
 (Fairygodboss tip!: Sign up for Creative Market's newsletter and they often include Resume Templates in their free download offers every Monday).